XiaowenHu96/ckb-vm-decoder/README.md

-This repo implement a hash-based decoder for the nervosnetwork/rvv branch.
+This repo implements a hash-based decoder for the nervosnetwork/rvv branch.
 The hash function is generated using [minimum perfect hash function](https://github.com/ilanschnell/perfect-hash).
 For a nice intro see [here](http://ilan.schnell-web.net/prog/perfect-hash/).